opengisch/QField-docs/documentation/how-to/attributes-form.en.md

 It can be used to:

-- show and take photos
+- show and take photos or add pictures from the gallery
 - listen and record sound clips
 - show and record videos
 - show links to external files like PDFs or documents